loco2/kt-paperclip-optimizer/README.md

 ### What's new

-**2020-03-27 3.0.0**
+**2020-03-31 3.0.0**

-* Use the maintained gem kt-paperclip instead of the deprecated papercip.
+* Use the maintained gem kt-paperclip instead of the deprecated papercip gem.

 **2015-01-16 2.0.0**